 The first software required is the Arduino IDE, which was necessary for the writing, testing, and implementation of the code.
-This software also provided the serial monitor which was used as a first-hand view for the testing of the sensors.
+This software also provided the serial monitor which was used as a firsthand view for the testing of the sensors.
 It was also used as a demonstration screen.
 The programming tool Node-Red uses a browser-based flow editor to wire together hardware devices, APIs, and online services.
 InfluxDB is a time series database built specifically for storing time series data.
 It was used along with Grafana.
 Grafana is a time series data visualization tool.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
-Using MQTT as a data point broker and server we bridge the data transferal gap between Arduino and NIG (Node/Red, Influxdb & Grafana).